testpatchesorg/qubership-workflow-hub/actions/docker-action/README.md

 ### Logic for Determining the Docker Image Name

-The action uses the following logic to determine the final name of the Docker image (`CONTAINER_NAME`):
+The action uses the following logic to determine the final name of the Docker image (`CONTAINER_NAME_RESULT`):

 1. **Check if the `custom-image-name` input is provided**:
    - If the `custom-image-name` input is specified by the user, it is directly used as the name of the Docker image.